Mission Broadcasting: History

-2020 acquisitions

-On March 30, 2020, Mission agreed to acquire certain assets of KMSS-TV, KPEJ, and KLJB from Marshall Broadcasting Group for $49 million.
+During 2020, Mission acquired several more television stations, starting that March with Fox affiliates KMSS-TV in Shreveport, Louisiana, KPEJ-TV in Odessa, Texas, and KLJB in Davenport, Iowa, from Marshall Broadcasting Group for $49 million.
 The sale was completed on September 1, 2020.

-On July 13, 2020, Nexstar transferred its option to purchase WPIX from E. W. Scripps Company to Mission Broadcasting.
+They were followed up on July 13 by Nexstar transferring its option to purchase WPIX in New York City, a CW affiliate from The E. W. Scripps Company to Mission Broadcasting.
 Mission exercised the option and announced it was acquiring WPIX for $75 million.
 Once the transaction closed on December 30, WPIX became Mission's first station in a market without an accompanied Nexstar station, as an outright acquisition of WPIX (which broadcasts on virtual and VHF digital channel 11, and is thus not eligible for a UHF discount) by Nexstar would have caused Nexstar to well exceed the 39 percent market reach cap.

-On August 7, 2020, Mission announced the purchase of KWBQ and its satellites and KASY-TV from Tamer Media LLC.
-The sale was completed on November 16.
+Then that August alone, Mission announced the acquisition of five more stations.
+On August 7, Mission announced the purchases of CW affiliate KWBQ in Santa Fe, New Mexico, and its satellites and its MyNetworkTV sister KASY-TV in Albuquerque from Tamer Media LLC.
+This was followed up by acquisitions of dual ABC and CW+ affiliate WLAJ in Lansing, Michigan, and Fox affiliate WXXA-TV in Albany, New York, from Shield Media.
+These sales were finalized and completed in November of that year.

-On August 21, 2020, it was reported that Mission would acquire WLAJ and WXXA from Shield Media.
-The sale was completed on November 23.

-On August 31, 2020, it was announced that Nexstar executed an option to purchase WNAC-TV in Providence, Rhode Island, for $64,000.
-The option had been in place since 2003 when LIN TV-owned sister station WPRI-TV.
-Nexstar is assigning the WNAC license to Mission.
+Then on August 31, it was announced that Nexstar executed an option to purchase dual Fox and CW affiliate WNAC-TV in Providence, Rhode Island, for $64,000.
+The option had been in place since 2003 when LIN TV owned sister station, then and now CBS affiliate WPRI-TV with Nexstar assigning the WNAC license to Mission.
 The sale was completed on June 16, 2021.

+On May 17, 2023, Mission announced a deal to acquire MyNetworkTV affiliate WADL in Detroit (licensed to Mount Clemens) from founder Adell Broadcasting for $75 million.
+Mission will once again contract with Nexstar to operate the station much like Mission's other stations, effectively ending 34 years of local ownership.
+If approved and finalized, WADL would have been the 30th station in Mission's portfolio and only its second station in Michigan alongside affiliate WLAJ and only the second station without a companion Nexstar station alongside WPIX.
+The sale was called off on May 22, 2024, after Mission filed a non-consummation notice with the FCC.

+On March 21, 2024, the FCC ruled Mission's ownership of WPIX to be an illegal circumvention of its ownership limits, due to Nexstar treating the station like its own, and ordered Nexstar to either sell it to an independent third party or sell off some of its other stations to buy WPIX outright.
+The decision came as local marketing agreements and similar licensing deals came under increased scrutiny by the FCC.
+Nexstar stated its intent to dispute the ruling, claiming that it had always complied with FCC regulations.